 Students may be admitted to various individual courses as special (non-degree) students provided places are available, the course pre-requisites have been met, the permission of the instructor is obtained, and a need for registration in the requested course(s) is demonstrated.
 No credit towards the PharmD program will be allowed for students admitted in this category.
 Although preference may be given to hospital, industrial and community pharmacy residents, other candidates who are often considered for admission as special (non-degree) students include foreign Pharmacy graduates (whose qualifications have been evaluated and recognized by the Pharmacy Examining Board of Canada), as well as graduates from other Canadian schools of Pharmacy, and past graduates of this Faculty who wish to take courses either to upgrade their skills/knowledge or out of interest.
 Candidates wishing to apply to take individual courses as a special (non-degree) student must write directly to the Undergraduate Admissions Assistant at the Faculty to obtain the Special (Non-Degree) Student Application Form.
 These are available as of May 1st of each year.
 For all candidates applying from within Canada the deadline for receipt of these applications, with required documents, is August 1st for courses beginning in September, and December 1st for courses beginning in January.
 For prospective candidates applying from outside Canada the deadline for receipt of the applications with required documents, is July 1st for courses beginning in September and November 1st for courses beginning in January.
-Special (non-degree) students normally will not be considered for registration in certain courses, such as Medication Therapy Management courses and the Fourth Year Advanced Pharmacy Practice Experience courses.
+Special (non-degree) students will not be considered for registration in any experiential components (EPE or APPE).
 Candidates applying as special (non-degree) students whose first language is other than English must also meet the English facility requirements as listed in the 'English Facility' section.